 - Click OK, and use that shortcut to launch Google Chrome

-This should restore the functionality of Google Chrome in Windows 10 build 10252, but it takes some risks with it.
-Namely, when you disable the sandbox feature of your Chrome browser, it will become more vulnerable, and potential malicious content will find easier way to enter your computer through the Google Chrome browser.
+This should restore the functionality of Google Chrome in Windows 10, but it takes some risks with it.
+Namely, when you disable the sandbox feature of your Chrome browser, it will become more vulnerable, and potentially malicious content will find an easier way to enter your computer through the Google Chrome browser.